-- Integrated Concepts in Biology I, BIOL 1510 (fall) - Integrated Concepts in Biology II, BIOL 1520 (spring) - General Psychology, PSY 1330 (fall or spring) - General Chemistry I, CHEM 1130 (fall) - General Chemistry II, CHEM 1140 (spring)
+- Integrated Concepts in Biology I, BIOL 1510 (fall) - Integrated Concepts in Biology II, BIOL 1520 (spring) - General Chemistry I, CHEM 1130 (fall) - General Chemistry II, CHEM 1140 (spring) - General Psychology, PSY 1330 (fall or spring)

 We recommend taking a course in statistics as early as possible, as it will help in many courses within the neuroscience program.
 If you are pursuing a BS degree, consider enrolling in Calculus I, MATH 1170 and/or a physics course, Algebra-based Physics I, PHYS 1150 or General Physics I, PHYS 1230.
 You may also begin courses specifically for the BS degree in your second year.